dortania/dortania.github.io/_posts/2020-11-10-bigsur-new.md

 * "Official" Consumer Ivy Bridge Support(U, H and S series)
   * These CPUs will still boot without much issue, but note that no Macs are supported with consumer Ivy Bridge in Big Sur.
   * Ivy Bridge-E CPUs are still supported thanks to being in MacPro6,1
-* Ivy Bridge iGPUs.
+* Ivy Bridge iGPUs slated for removal
-  * HD 4000 and HD 2500, initial developer beta forgot to remove drivers but more than likely to be removed in later updates.
+  * HD 4000 and HD 2500, however currently these drivers are still present in 11.0.1
 * BCM4331 and BCM43224 based Wifi cards.
   * See [Wireless Buyers guide](https://dortania.github.io/Wireless-Buyers-Guide/) for potential cards to upgrade to.
   * Note, while AirPortBrcm4360.kext has been removed in Big Sur, support for the 4360 series cards have been moved into AirPortBrcmNIC.kext, which still exists.